Generally, this class of medications

 - clonidine (Kapvay)

-Behavioral therapy is also important for treating ADHD, especially in children.
 Therapy focuses on ways of thinking and creating healthier behavioral patterns and habits.

 If you or your child has ADHD, your doctor will decide whether to prescribe guanfacine or another medication.
 Work with your doctor to create a treatment plan that includes medication and behavioral therapy to help manage the ADHD symptoms.